jpace/ijdk/README.md

 * colorized strings (on ANSI terminals)

-* an alternative "logging" (debugging output) module

 * logical package structure

-The primary classes are in org.incava.ijdk.lang (roughly equivalent of java.lang) and org.incava.ijdk.collect.
+The primary classes are in org.incava.ijdk.lang (roughly the equivalent of java.lang) and org.incava.ijdk.collect.

 The names of the shadow classes follow the convention of the class that they wrap, with shorter names, such as Str (String), Int (Integer), Obj (Object), etc.